willogy-team/insights--tensorflow/part6/README.md

 ### ```call```

 In ```call```, we define the forward step of the Inception module.
 All the paths receive the ```input_tensor``` as their inputs.
 The ```input_tensor``` is actually the output tensor of the previous layer/module.
 In each path, one layer is called after another and receives the output of the previous layer as input.
-Finally, the final output of each path is concatenated in to the final output of the module.
+Finally, the final output of each path is concatenated into the final output of the module.

 ```python
 def call(self, input_tensor, training=False):